javieryu/DistributedOptimization/README.md

-# DistributedOptimization
+# Library of Distributed Optimization Algorithms
-A new repo for the survey code
+A repository to manage the code for the distributed optimization survey.